 Waxes are an inexpensive and easy way to add some extra shine to your car, but unfortunately, only last for a few weeks.
 Meaning that best practice would be re-applying a wax every two to three months because most of the waxes tested “showed a significant loss of protection within about five weeks”.

 Ceramic coating, on the other hand, offers unparalleled protection and shine on a permanent basis.
 Sure, it takes a little bit longer to apply, and costs a little bit more, but will pay for itself quickly compared to waxes.
-If you’d like to know more, I wrote a really detailed guide on ceramic coating you can find here!
+If you’d like to know more, check out our detailed guide on ceramic coating.

-Regardless of what you wish to choose, as when washing, apply only when the car is cool to the touch.
-And be sure to only use clean, non-abrasive cloths and pads.
+Regardless of what you wish to choose, as when washing, wax should only be applied when the car is cool to the touch, and with a clean, non-abrasive cloth and/or pad.

 For weekend DIYers who want a product that protects the paint and is inexpensive and easy to apply,